AsherBond/cato/README.md

 The Cato automation toolkit consists of 3 major components: webserver, database and the services.
 Cato users can create automation routines through the web interface which are stored in a MySQL database.
 The automation routines are executed by the services component.
+There is also a built in Mongodb datastore.

 ## Repository and Download